-In February 2004, we completed the TODCO IPO of common stock of TODCO in which we sold 13.8 million shares of TODCO class A common stock, representing 23 percent of TODCO's total outstanding shares.
+In February 2004, we completed the TODCO IPO, in which we sold 13.8 million shares of TODCO class A common stock, representing 23 percent of TODCO's total outstanding shares.
 In September 2004 and December 2004, respectively, we completed additional public offerings of TODCO common stock (respectively referred to as the "September 2004 Offering" and "December 2004 Offering" and, together with the TODCO IPO, the "2004 Offerings").
 We sold 17.9 million shares of TODCO's class A common stock (30 percent of TODCO's total outstanding shares) in the September 2004 Offering and 15.0 million shares of TODCO's class A common stock (25 percent of TODCO's total outstanding shares) in the December 2004 Offering.
 Prior to the December 2004 Offering, we held TODCO class B common stock, which was entitled to five votes per share (compared to one vote per share of TODCO class A common stock) and converted automatically into class A common stock upon any sale by us to a third party.
 In connection with the December 2004 Offerings, we converted all of our remaining TODCO class B common stock not sold in the 2004 Offerings into shares of class A common stock.
 After the 2004 Offerings, we held a 22 percent ownership and voting interest in TODCO, represented by 13.3 million shares of class A common stock.

 We consolidated TODCO in our financial statements as a business segment through December 16, 2004, and that portion of TODCO that we did not own was reflected as minority interest in our consolidated statements of operations and balance sheets.
 We deconsolidated TODCO from our consolidated statements of operations and balance sheets effective December 17, 2004 and subsequently accounted for our investment in TODCO under the equity method of accounting.
+After the May Offering, we accounted for our remaining investment using the cost method of accounting.
+As a result of the June Sale, we no longer own any shares of TODCO's common stock.